adarsh1921/STRIKE/README.md

 ### Team Members
-- Team Lead: [Adrash] - [NSS COLLEGE OF ENGINEERING]
+- Team Lead: [Adarsh A] - [NSS COLLEGE OF ENGINEERING]
 - Member 2: [Amruthavarshan P H] - [NSS COLLEGE OF ENGINEERING]
 - Member 3: [Arunkrishna P U] - [NSS COLLEGE OF ENGINEERING]

 ### Project Description
-[This project is a two-player "Push-to-Win" game using an Arduino, where players compete by pressing buttons to move an LED towards their side.
-The first player to push the LED to their end wins, with game status displayed on an LCD.]
+[This project is a two-player "wiggle-to-Win" game using an Arduino, where players compete by wiggling the fingers to move an LED towards opposite side.
+The first player to push the LED to their opposite end wins, with game status displayed on an LCD.]

 ### The Problem (that doesn't exist)
 [This project humorously solves the "problem" of deciding who's faster by creating a fun button-mashing game with an LED race, perfect for friendly competition.]